R. Foster Clark

-R. Foster Clark was an American football and baseball coach at Louisiana Tech University.
+R. Foster Clark was an American football and baseball coach at Louisiana Polytechnic Institute—now known as Louisiana Tech University.
 Clark has the highest winning percentage of any football and baseball head coach in Louisiana Tech history.
-Clark's 1921 football season went undefeated and won the Louisiana Intercollegiate Athletic Association (LIAA) title.
+A native of Indiana, Clark led the 1921 Louisiana Tech football team to an undefeated season and the Louisiana Intercollegiate Athletic Association (LIAA) title.